BadmWe/dspyt-webpage/dspyt/posts/2-step-guide-to-maximizing-flx-rewards.md

 ## Conclusion

-We have provided a simple guide to move around the Reflexer finance system in 2 steps to maximize FLX rewards using RAI/ETH Liquidity Pool on Uniswap v2 and RAI minting.
+We have provided a simple guide to move around the Reflexer finance system in 2 steps to maximize FLX rewards using RAI / ETH Liquidity Pool on Uniswap v2 and RAI minting.

 ## Related Posts